In this post, you will learn how to do bent-over EZ bar rows correctly and safely.

 BENEFITS OF THE EZ BAR ROW

-The Row trains and strengthens the low back, the traps, the rhomboids, the biceps and the posterior deltoids
+- The bent over row trains and strengthens the low back, traps, rhomboids, biceps and posterior deltoids

-The curves on the EZ Bar allow for a more natural range of motion and is more comfortable on your wrists
+- The curves on the EZ Bar allow for a more natural position of your wrists and shoulders

-Helps re-align the shoulder joint and improves forward shoulder posture
+- Rowing exercises helps re-align the shoulder joint and improves rounded shoulder posture

 PERFORMING THE EZ BAR ROW WITH GOOD TECHNIQUE

-Focus on squeezing your scapulae together as the Bar approaches your body
+- Focus on squeezing your scapulae (aka shoulder blades) together as the Bar approaches your body

 NOT KEEPING A NEUTRAL SPINE

-This exercise can potentially put a lot of stress on your lumbar spine if not done correctly.
-Keep your core braced and your spine neutral
+This exercise can put a lot of stress on your lumbar spine and increase your risk of injury if not done correctly.
+Make sure to keep your core braced and your spine neutral.

 USING EXCESSIVE MOMENTUM